Call 24/7. Speak to an Attorney Immediately

 Workers’ Compensation Help Across Dauphin County

-Dauphin County is home to Pennsylvania’s state capital and a wide mix of work, from government offices and hospitals in Harrisburg to warehouses and distribution centers along the I-81 and I-83 corridors, manufacturing in Steelton and Middletown, and the food and healthcare jobs around Hershey.
+Dauphin County is home to Pennsylvania’s state capital, and the work here is as varied as the region itself — state government offices and agencies in Harrisburg, the hospitals and medical centers that serve the midstate, the steel and manufacturing plants in Steelton and Middletown, the warehouses and distribution centers along the I-81 and I-83 corridors, and the food, hospitality, and healthcare jobs around Hershey.
 Wherever you work, a serious injury can leave you facing medical bills and weeks or months away from a paycheck.
-Pennsylvania workers’ compensation is designed to cover exactly that.
+Pennsylvania workers’ compensation exists to cover exactly that, and we make sure the system works the way it is supposed to.

 Workers’ comp is a no-fault system.
 You can receive benefits even if the accident was partly your own doing, so do not let an employer or insurer talk you out of filing.